- Our Story

 The Family Life School Approach

 FLS focuses on the critical first 1,000 days of a child’s life, beginning with pregnancy and continuing through a child’s second birthday.
-FLS promotes practices that improve maternal, newborn, and child health outcomes, including exclusive breastfeeding, antenatal care, family planning, appropriate complementary feeding, household food/nutrition security, and water, sanitation, and hygiene practices.
+FLS promotes practices that improve maternal, newborn, and child health outcomes, including exclusive breastfeeding, antenatal care, timely immunization, family planning, appropriate complementary feeding, household food/nutrition security, and water, sanitation, and hygiene practices.
 The classes are organized based on the child’s stage of growth within the first 1,000 days.